 This is our collection of fundraising tech.
-Nearly 40 tools and platforms here seeking to reinvent donation solicitation and collection, employee matching of funds, and other aspects of getting money in the door.
+Fifty tools and platforms here are seeking to reinvent donation solicitation and collection, employee matching of funds, and other aspects of getting money in the door.

 This is our growing list of funders and donors that have supported civic tech efforts over the years.
 Not all fund exclusively civic tech, but if they’re in this collection, they either currently support this work or have at some point in the past.